Cantica-Systems/vote-gr/README.md

 roughly a third of what it fetches falls outside and is dropped.

-**Only three things per address are published: the number, the precinct, and the distance to the edge.** Owner names, parcel ids and valuations are read from the source and thrown away.
-Do not add them.
-This file goes to browsers, and an address-to-owner index is not something a voting page should hand out.
+**Only three things per address are published: the number, the precinct, and the distance to the edge.** This file goes to browsers, and an address-to-owner index is not something a voting page should hand out.

 Coverage is parcels, so a brand new build or an address that never had its own